brose7561/PatternAnalysis-2025/recognition/3D-imporvedUNet-Prostate-47437870 /README.md

 ### Results:

 The 3D unet and the Final ImporvedUNet met the aim of ≥ 0.70 DSC accross all catagories.
 The ImporvedUNet performed slightly worse in both evaluation phases.
-Paticularly, in the stress test the Imporved UNet showed much higher scattering and lower DCS.
+Paticularly, in the stress test the Imporved UNet showed much higher pixel scattering and lower DCS.

-If your aim is around 0.7-0.8 DSC this investigation suggests a standard 3D unet is simpler, and will meet the accuracy requirment.
+Aiming around 0.7-0.8 DSC, this investigation suggests a standard 3D unet is recomended with this dataset.

 ### Extensions:

-To better validate the Improved 3D UNet's utillity over the Basis 3D UNet, a new research motivation of "maximising DSC" is proposed, with an aim to investigate larger trends accross longer training.
+To better validate the Improved 3D UNet's utillity over the Basis 3D UNet, a new research motivation of "maximising DSC" is proposed.
+Aim to investigate larger trends accross longer training.

 Stress testing the model under real-world constraints such as limited compute and small datasets became a key evaluation strategy in this project.
 However, the broader utility of these results remains unclear.
-A project extension to explore stress testing as a model evaluation approach, fro instance using it to predict performance plateau.
+A project extension to explore stress testing as a model evaluation approach.
+For instance, using it to predict overall performance plateau.

 # method

 The baseline builds on the canonical 2D U-Net—contracting/expanding paths with skip connections—introduced by Ronneberger et al. ([U-Net, 2015](https://arxiv.org/abs/1505.04597)).
 I then ported the design to volumes in the spirit of 3D U-Net by replacing all 2D ops with their 3D counterparts ([Çiçek et al., 2016](https://arxiv.org/abs/1606.06650)).
 For training on class-imbalanced medical data, I combined cross-entropy with a soft-Dice term influenced by V-Net’s Dice loss ([Milletari et al., 2016](https://arxiv.org/abs/1606.04797)).
 Given tiny effective batch sizes in 3D, I used InstanceNorm3d instead of BatchNorm for more stable statistics ([Ulyanov et al., 2016](https://arxiv.org/abs/1607.08022)). ([arXiv][1]).

-Here’s a complete dot-point version that keeps your tone and includes both **architectural** and **training** choices:

----

-Got it — here’s a **refined, accurate, and simplified** description of the **Original 3D U-Net**, directly aligned with how your actual implementation works:

 ---